-The document covers general information such as contact data for significant persons, safety goals and planning, reporting, discipline and quality of life.
+The document covers general information such as contact data for significant persons.
+It also covers safety goals and planning, reporting, discipline and quality of life.
 It also covers more specific criteria including silica, crane activities, heat, and an evacuation plan.

 “Making sure all parties understand and are onboard with safety before mobilization is a key factor in maintaining a safe job place,” says Joe Whiteman, director of safety services, ASCC.
-“It’s in everyone’s best interest to understand what’s expected prior to starting work.”
+“It’s in everyone’s best interest to understand the expectations prior to starting work.”

 The ASCC also has checklists for the Pre-Construction Conference, for Pumping Concrete and for Ordering & Scheduling Ready-Mixed Concrete.